Director of Physical Therapist Assistant

 • Implement contemporary treatment plans and technologically advanced physical therapy interventions under the direction and supervision of a physical therapist.
 (Technology)**

-• Display the ability to demonstrate sensitivity to cultural, ethnic, gender and lifestyle differences in patients across the lifespan.
+• Display the ability to demonstrate sensitivity to cultural, ethnic, gender and lifestyle differences in patients across the lifespan and promote justice, equity, diversity, and belonging.
 (Diversity)**

 • Creatively formulate advanced clinical judgements and effectively translate advanced clinical theory into practice in order to meet the demands of a dynamic health care system and across the patient lifespan.
 (Critical Thinking)**